Building an Entrepreneurial Mind through Reading

 Drawing on cutting-edge research from the fields of social psychology, behavioral economics, and organizational behavior, Sway reveals dynamic forces that influence every aspect of our personal and business lives, including loss aversion (our tendency to go to great lengths to avoid perceived losses), the diagnosis bias (our inability to reevaluate our initial diagnosis of a person or situation), and the “chameleon effect” (our tendency to take on characteristics that have been arbitrarily assigned to us).

-Author: Joshua Cooper Ramo
+by Joshua Cooper Ramo

 This may seem an unlikely recommendation for business owners, particularly entrepreneurs.
 The importance of this book is how Ramo is thinking.
 Disorder exists in the business and economic world that entrepreneurs must navigate.
 His mind is amazing and entrepreneurial in how he looks at dynamics.